vfffgrttgh/aay123-sdks/README.md

 If you make a small mistake like setting up react, for vue components and API's then you are dumb.

-React Native components and RESTful APIs coming up.
+React Native components and Next.js RSC Templates coming up!